RuckusRoboticsCode/ftcHostingTest/src/BlocksAndJava.md

 ### Java

-There are optimizations that are only available in java.
+There are optimizations that are only available in Java.
 Additionally, it's easier to organize code that makes it easier to debug and edit.
+Overally, I would HIGHLY recommend FTC programmers to work in Java.
+It's also just a more useful skill to have if you want to do anything
+Computer Science related in the future.